 For years I worked full time jobs and made art during evenings, weekends and holidays.
 I hardly had any energy to meet friends, and my poor family only saw me during meals and when I fell asleep on the sofa totally worn out.
 I have no idea how many movies I slept through while my tea got cold.

 Working two careers is demanding, and as my everyday life started to feel like a mountain to climb, and I began to feel dead inside, I realised I had to change my priorities and went for less stressful day jobs.
-Between jobs I spent long hours of hard work alone in the studio to push my art forward.
+Over the years I have spent long hours of hard work alone in the studio to push my art forward.
 Years of poor income have taught me not to spend money.

 Never stop dreaming